09 - VBOX Video General Settings - Windows

-This menu gives you the option to choose whether the VBOX Video HD2 uses its internal internal GPS engine (default) or accepts a GPS input over CAN, bypassing the internal GPS engine.
+This menu gives you the option to choose whether the VBOX Video HD2 uses its internal GPS engine (default) or accepts a GPS input over CAN, bypassing the internal GPS engine.

 The 'FIA CAN' option is particularly useful in situations where competitors are limited to using only one GPS antenna per car.
-Enabling will change the CAN baud rate to 1 Mbit/s and disable Serial Output, meaning that that the VBOX Video HD2 cannot be used in conjunction with an OLED display.
+Enabling will change the CAN baud rate to 1 Mbit/s and disable Serial Output, meaning that the VBOX Video HD2 cannot be used in conjunction with an OLED display.

 Note: The 'FIA CAN' setting cannot be enabled if CAN Inputs have been configured.

 The default video quality setting is medium in order to balance picture quality with recorded file sizes.
-When looking at static images, there would be no notable difference in video quality between the high and low settings – however the high video quality setting does provide finer detail when viewing fast moving images.
+When looking at static images, there would be no notable difference in video quality between the high and low settings – however, the high video quality setting does provide finer detail when viewing fast-moving images.

 |Quality||Bit Rate||File Size|